 - Flash animations aren’t really a good idea.
-Since the 1990’s I have seen several cyclical trends with regard to Flash technology.
+Since the 1990s, I have seen several cyclical trends concerning Flash technology.
 Every once in a while, a flurry of flash-based websites will crop up and then disappear because they are mostly irrelevant, unmaintainable and above all unseen by search engines.
-There are statements all over the Web mantioning that flash animations are indexed but this is only partially true.
+There are statements all over the Web mentioning that flash animation are indexed, but this is only partially true.
 Lastly, visitors hate flash animations, if I judge by all the comments I see in the surveys I carried out on the subject.
 I would recommend that you use flash technology only when it’s really needed, for high-end luxury products for instance, or art-related websites, and also for interactive presentations/applications which bring actual value-add to the visit process,

 - Large pictures placed on a web page tend to kill the text around and below them (more details on pictures and eye-tracking here).
-All the eye-tracking tests I have seen performed on this particular subject tend to converge and even e-commerce websites are falling prey to this kind of issues.
-When asked to click a promotional link for instance, users usually avoid clicking on the large banners that have been installed for that purpose – even very visibly – on the web page.
-At best they will see that an animation is moving but they will seldom read it and click it.
-Is this a valid explanation for the very poor ratios delivered by advertising banners?
+All the eye-tracking tests I have seen performed on this particular subject tend to converge, and even e-commerce websites are falling prey to this kind of issues.
+When asked to click a promotional link, for instance, users usually avoid clicking on the large banners that have been installed for that purpose – even very visibly – on the web page.
+At best they will see that animation is moving, but they will seldom read it and click it.
+Is this a valid explanation for the abysmal ratios delivered by advertising banners?
 This remains an open question.

 Step 3: hypertext, hypertext, hypertext

-What Sir Tim Berners Lee has to be remembered for is not the Internet (which was created in the 1960’s) but the http protocol which enables html pages (themselves an evolution of the sgml publication language) to contain rich text for online publication.
-Most of our readers will probably not know that the ‘ht’ in http is an abbreviation for hypertext, i.e. the ability to transform a text into a hot link which will take you to another page/image/etc. called a URL (unique resource location).
-Without html, the web wouldn’t exist, so I fail to understand why so many communications and media professionals still want to build websites in which there are no links.
+What Sir Tim Berners Lee has to be remembered for is not the Internet (which was created in the 1960s).
+Still, the HTTP protocol which enables HTML pages (themselves an evolution of the SGML publication language) to contain rich text for online publication.
+Most of our readers will probably not know that the ‘ht’ in HTTP is an abbreviation for hypertext, i.e. the ability to transform a text into a hotlink which will take you to another page/image/etc. Called a URL (unique resource location).
+Without HTML, the web wouldn’t exist, so I fail to understand why so many communications and media professionals still want to build websites in which there are no links.

 As a consequence, when creating a new web page, one should immediately think about not just adding links to it, but actually shaping the content around those links.